Contemporary-Physicslab/TN2985/chapters/Labsafety/Introduction.md

 :width: 80%
 :name: fig:veiligheid:safety

-We must try to prevent this...
+We must try to prevent this... (picture generated with AI)
 ```

 ## General